aminemahd13/LCSC2KiCAD/README.md

 # LCSC to KiCad Importer

-A professional KiCad plugin that allows you to easily import parts (symbols, footprints, and 3D models) from the LCSC library directly into KiCad.
+A KiCad plugin that allows you to easily import parts (symbols, footprints, and 3D models) from the LCSC library directly into KiCad.

 ## Key Features

 - **Seamless Import**: Quickly import LCSC parts by entering their part number (e.g., C2040)
-- **Complete Package**: Import symbols, footprints, and 3D models in one click
+- **Complete Package**: Import symbols, footprints, and 3D models in one click.
-- **Direct Access**: Integrated into the toolbar for easy access within the PCB editor
+- **Direct Access**: Integrated into the toolbar for easy access within the PCB editor.
-- **Auto-Save**: Imported parts are stored in `/Documents/KiCad/lcsc2kicad`, ready for use
+- **Auto-Generate symbols** : For components with no predefined symbols in the LCSC library.
-- **Professional Grade**: Clean UI with proper error handling and logging
+- **Auto-Save**: Imported parts are stored in `/Documents/KiCad/lcsc2kicad`, ready for use.

 ## Installation